samuelard7/PasswordGen/README.md

 -> But in Hard mixed order of symbols with numbers and alphabets makes an extremely hard password.

--> Usage of the random module and os module for pausing the screen.
+-> Usage of the random module for randomly choosing and shuffling and the os module for pausing the screen.

 ### Try and have fun!!!